Louis-Philippe Pigeon

-Louis-Philippe Pigeon, (February 8, 1905 - February 23, 1986) was a Canadian lawyer, academic, and puisne justice of the Supreme Court of Canada.
+Louis-Philippe Pigeon, (/fr/; February 8, 1905 - February 23, 1986) was a Canadian lawyer, academic, and puisne justice of the Supreme Court of Canada.

 Early life and education

 Pigeon was born in Henryville, Quebec in 1905, the son of Arthur Pigeon and Maria Demers.
 He studied law at the Université Laval and obtained an LL.L in 1928, winning the Governor General's gold medal.
 Called to the Bar of Quebec the same year, he settled in Quebec City.

 Legal career

 Pigeon began his legal career in 1928 with the firm of St-Laurent, Gagné, Devlin et Taschereau, headed by Louis St-Laurent, future Prime Minister of Canada.
 He practised with the firm until 1935.
 In 1940, he became law clerk of the Legislature of Quebec.
 He held that position for four years before joining the law firm of Germain, Lapointe, Thibaudeau et Roberge.